-Healthy Holiday Tips to Get More Lutein
+Tips to Get More Lutein

 Fill your plate with some greens.
 Some of the best food sources of lutein include kale, spinach, parsley, peas, leafy lettuce, squash, egg yolks, and Brussels sprouts (R).

-Research involving controlled studies indicate high intakes of lycopene may decrease the chances of cancers of the mouth, pharynx, and larynx (R).
+Research involving controlled studies indicates high intakes of lycopene may decrease the chances of cancers of the mouth, pharynx, and larynx (R).
 Pesticides are no match for lycopene and they can protect the body from the harm that might come from consuming these toxins (R).
 Like other carotenoids, lycopene is able to help protect the body from cancer.

 How Much Lycopene Do We Need?

-There is no RDA for lycopene but on average, peple get around 6 to 10 mg per day (R).
+There is no RDA for lycopene but on average, people get around 6 to 10 mg per day (R).
 Ideal amounts appear to be around 8 to 21 mg per day for improving health.

-Healthy Thanksgiving Tips to Get More Lycopene
+Tips to Get More Lycopene

-Tomatoes are a fruit contains lycopene, but it is also a nightshade vegetable that may have pro-inflammatory effects in people with autoimmune disease.
+Tomatoes are a fruit that contains lycopene, but it is also a nightshade vegetable that may have pro-inflammatory effects in people with autoimmune disease.
 Always be aware of how food affects you when you eat it.

 Selenium is not only a mineral but it is also an antioxidant.
 It is needed for several body processes to keep our bodies healthy and thriving.
-Selenium is needed for reproduction, thyroid function, DNA production, and immune support.
+Additionally, selenium is needed for reproduction, thyroid function, DNA production, and immune support.

 How Much Selenium Do We Need?

 The recommended daily allowance (RDA) of selenium is set by the US Institute of Medicine (IOM) at 55 micrograms per day for adolescents and adults of all ages (R).

-Healthy Thanksgiving Tips To Get More Selenium
+Tips To Get More Antioxidants With Selenium

-Interestingly, new research is showing us that some people need both plant and animal forms of vitamin A for best health.
-The RDA for retinol is 800-1200 mcg per day.
+Interestingly, new research is showing us that some people need both plant and animal forms of vitamin A for their best health.

-Why Do We Need Vitamin A?
+Why Do We Need Active Vitamin A?